thierrymoudiki/thierrymoudiki.github.io/_posts/2020-06-12-comments-section.md

 This could be the occasion for you to __re-read__ or __discover__ my previous [posts about nnetsauce](https://thierrymoudiki.github.io/blog/#QuasiRandomizedNN)!

-In general regarding the tools described here, which are downloaded thousands of times each month: there are still __other ways to interact__ with this blog's content, as listed in points 1), 2), and 3) below:
+In general regarding the tools described here, which are downloaded thousands of times each month: there are still __other ways to interact__, as listed in points 1), 2), and 3) below:

 __1) Forms__